 The City relies heavily on surface water, which is affected by climate factors, canal maintenance periods, and high demand periods during the summer.
 Also, the relatively fixed flow rate of surface water limits its usefulness in dealing with the variability between winter and summer demands, straining the system's supply capacity and its ability to meet the demands, especially during times when the surface water supply is completely unavailable.
 The demand discussion above focused on ADD; however, the City must be able to meet consecutive Maximum Day Demands (MDD) during the summer months.
 Also, a critical time for the City is created by the maintenance cycle of the Friant Kern Canal, which is taken out of operation for two to four months in the fall of every third year, making surface water completely unavailable for that time.
 Because of these supply irregularities, summer and winter months are evaluated separately.
-Surface water supply records from 2013-2021 suggested that April through October should be considered summer months.
+Surface water supply records from 2013-2021 suggested that April through October should be considered summer months while November through March should be considered winter months.